 In June 2012, Pension Practitioner wrote to Mr D’s accountant requesting information regarding the financial strength of the company in relation to the pension scheme loan.

 In July 2012, AJH confirmed with Pension Practitioner the employer was not seeking a pension scheme loan at that time.

 Mr D was subsequently introduced to SJL Risk by AJH, and proceeded to make investments in carbon credits which have subsequently proved to be worthless.

-Mr D said he did not sign the application forms to invest in carbon credits and his signature was forged by AJH.
+Mr D had claimed he did not sign the application forms to invest in carbon credits and claimed his signature was forged by AJH.

-He told the ombudsman rgar Pension Practitioner should have told him it was advisable to appoint a second trustee, such as Pension Practitioner itself.
+According to the Ombudsman documents, Mr D told the ombudsman that Pension Practitioner should have told him it was advisable to appoint a second trustee, such as Pension Practitioner itself.